Sharing the Road With School Buses

 The area 10 feet around the school bus is most dangerous for children.
 This is why it is important to stop far enough back to give them the space to get on or off of the bus.
 Do not engage in any distracting activity such as texting, reading or posting on social media, or making calls on your phone.
 Always leave more space between you and the bus when you are behind it than when you are driving behind a car.

-If you or a loved one has been injured in a car accident through no fault of your own, call the Louisiana car accident attorneys at Gauthier Amedee at (225) 647-1700.
-When you call, you will speak with an experienced Louisiana car accident lawyer for FREE.
+If you or a loved one has been injured in a car accident through no fault of your own, call the Louisiana car accident attorneys at Gauthier Amedee today at 225-647-1700 or fill out our online form to schedule a free case evaluation.

 August 14th, 2019